ybriffa/docs/pages/cloud/dedicated/hardware-diagnose/guide.en-asia.md

 ---
-title: Hardware Diagnostics
+title: 'Hardware diagnostics'
 slug: hardware-diagnostics
-excerpt: This guide will show you how to diagnose hardware issues on your server.
+excerpt: 'This guide will show you how to diagnose hardware issues on your server.'
-section: Security
+section: 'Diagnostic and rescue mode'
 ---

-**Last updated 21st June 2018**
+**Last updated 07th June 2018**

 ## Objective